-Peter Middendorp – Managing Director at Allnamics
+Peter Middendorp – Senior Consultant at Allnamics

 For more than 40 years Peter Middendorp has been involved in the research and development of pile testing methods, pile installation techniques and driveability prediction software for both impact and vibratory hammers.
 During that time he has been a member of national as well as international committees on high strain dynamic testing and rapid load testing.
 The first 25 years of his career he worked at TNO (the Dutch Governmental Research Organisation for Applied Scientific Research), where he initiated and contributed to the development of the wave equation program TNOWAVE, and pile testing methods like integrity testing, pile driving analysis, dynamic load testing and rapid load testing.
 He was involved as well in the early stages of the development of the first type of Rapid load Testing, the so-called Statnamic, and the interpretation of that type of testing (the Unloading Point Method).
 He also served as the chairman of the 4th Stress Wave Conference in the Netherlands in 1992.